Eruchie/dareyio-pbl/project10.md

    ![Pic7](./project10Pictures/step7_p10.jpg)

 5. Logon to your `domain` host panel.
-(This process may differ from other domain registrar)
+(This process may differ from other domain registrars)

       - Select your `domain` name
       - Click `manage`